Desk gadgets

 Desk gadgets should earn their space before they earn your money.

 The useful ones reduce friction.
 The gimmicks add cables, apps, LEDs, and one more thing to dust.
-That is not innovation.
-That is clutter with a receipt.

 Verdict